If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 - increased revenue

-What are the primary barriers to the use of artificial intelligence in business?
+What are the primary barriers to AI adoption?

 - a costly but limited AI talent pool